Emanuel-san/Mortage-web/README.md

 ### Docker instruction
-These instructions assume you have Docker installed to docker installer in a powershell/bash terminal.
+These instructions assume you have Docker installed to run docker commands in a powershell/bash terminal.

 Navigate to the mortgage-web project root folder.